filipvanlaenen/belgian_polls/methodology.md

 intervals for the number of seats for each parties are compared to the actual number of seats the parties received.

+The results show, quite naturally, that the seat projections are more accurate for electoral systems that are more proportional.
+But even for electoral systems, the seat projections stay relatively close to the actual seat distribution of the election.
+Larger parties, for which even non-proportional electoral systems often will behave in a fairly linear way, get more accurate results than small parties, which will often strugle with e.g. local or national electoral thresholds.

 #### United Kingdom, 8 June 2017

 | Sample Size                           | CON                 | LAB                                  | UKIP         | LIBDEM          | SNP                             | GREEN                        | PC            |